christophergarthwood/appdevstig_docs/Template_011_ThreatAssessment.md

 #### Spoofing Identity

 “Identity spoofing” is a key risk for applications that have many users but provide a single execution context at the application and database level.
-In particular, users should not be able to become any other user or assume the attributes of another user.
+Users should not be able to become any other user or assume the attributes of another user.

 *Mitigation*: Provide methods of defense in use.